Ghora

-Ghora is a village located near Tarutta in Pakistan Azad Jummah Kashmir.
+Ghora is a village located near Tarutteh in Azad Kashmir in Pakistan.
 It is one of the oldest villages in Dadyal.

-Large numbers of Ghora's residents are from the UK, and have in recent years invested and spent much money into the region.
+Large numbers of Ghora's residents are from the United Kingdom, and have in recent years invested and spent much money into the region.
 As a result the area has developed amenities such as large villas and shopping centres.